T

 landmark

-A magnificent Gothic abbey church, the traditional place of coronation and burial site for British monarchs.
-Explore its stunning architecture and rich history spanning over a thousand years.
+A stunning Gothic abbey church, the traditional place of coronation and burial site for British monarchs.
+Explore its rich history, intricate architecture, and the resting places of notable figures.

 • Audio guides are highly recommended to fully appreciate the history.